Scholarships Available Through the Center for Language Studies

 Center for Language Studies Director's Scholarships

 Competitive scholarships ranging from $500 to $1,500 are available to high school students, undergraduates, graduate students, professionals, and other applicants who apply for the eight-week program in Arabic, Chinese, Japanese, or Russian.
-These scholarships are not available to four-week participants.
+These scholarships are only available to eight-week participants.

 Providing an immersive language experience is central to the mission of CLS.
 To this end, our scholarship funding is reserved for students who take full advantage of this experience by living on campus in the residence halls.
 Students who choose to live off-campus will not be considered for scholarship assistance